U.S. Route 11 in Georgia

-U.S. Route 11 (US 11) in the U.S. state of Georgia is a 22.8 mi United States Numbered Highway that travels north–south through Dade County in the northwestern part of the state.
+U.S. Highway 11 (US 11) in the U.S. state of Georgia is a 22.8 mi United States Numbered Highway that travels north–south through Dade County in the northwestern part of the state.
 It runs concurrently with State Route 58 (SR 58) for its entire length.
 In Georgia, the southern end is at the Alabama state line near Rising Fawn, and the northern end at the Tennessee state line at Chattanooga, Tennessee.

 Route description

 US 11 in the state of Georgia begins at the Alabama state line south-southwest of Rising Fawn.
 Here, US 11 continues into Alabama, where it is internally designated as State Route 7.
 It travels to the north-northeast.
 Almost immediately, it crosses over Red River Branch.
 It curves to the northeast and begins to parallel Interstate 59 (I-59).
 It curves back to the north-northeast and crosses over a tributary of Lookout Creek.
 It passes Hanna Cemetery and then travels through Rising Fawn.
 While there, it curves to the north-northwest and begins to parallel some railroad tracks of Norfolk Southern Railway for a short distance.
 It crosses over Allison Creek.
 It curves to the northeast and crosses over Crawfish Creek.
 The highway curves to the north-northeast and passes Southeast Lineman Training Center just before passing the Dade County Sports Complex.
 It then enters Trenton.
 It has a brief concurrency with SR 136.
 Here, it begins to parallel some railroad tracks of Norfolk Southern Railway.
 Then, it crosses over Town Creek.
 In the main part of the city, the southbound and northbound lanes go around the Dade County Courthouse.
 It passes Trenton Cemetery and then Primary Health Care Center – Lookout Mountain.
 Just after crossing over McClain Branch, it leaves Trenton.
 It travels through New England.
 Just before crossing over Squirrel Town Creek, it separates from I-59 and curve to the northeast.
 After curving to the east-northeast, it crosses over Pope Creek.
 After traveling just north of Wildwood, it crosses over the Wauhatchie Creek.
 After intersecting the southern terminus of SR 299, the highway travels under a railroad bridge that carries railroad tracks of CSX Transportation.
 It then reaches the Tennessee state line, where SR 58 ends.
 US 11 continues into Tennessee, where it is internally designated as State Route 38.